 - When Cell A5 is checked for the condition, it will check Cell E5 and so on.

 - This process will highlight the entire rows having Pending status.

 - In this article, we have used text criteria for highlighting the row or cells based on another cell value.

-- Similarly, we can use the other criteria by entering different conditions under Formula text box depending on your requirement.
+- Similarly, we can use the other criteria by entering different conditions under the Formula text box, depending on your requirement.